PHANTOM0122/Ray-cloud/README.md

 mv PoseLib Ray-cloud/PoseLib
 ```

-Since InvSfM code by Pittaluga et al. is written in tensorflow.v1, Chanhyuk Yun rewritten the whole code to pytorch for the ease of use ([invsfm_torch](https://github.com/ChanhyukYun/invSfM_torch)).
+:point_right: Since InvSfM code by Pittaluga et al. is written in tensorflow.v1, Chanhyuk Yun rewritten the whole code to pytorch for the ease of use ([invsfm_torch](https://github.com/ChanhyukYun/invSfM_torch)).
 Download pretrained weights from [InvSfM](https://github.com/francescopittaluga/invsfm).
 Position the `wts` folder to `utils/invsfm/wts`.
 Then, our code will automatically change the weights to torch version and utilize it.